mprestin77/AssignBackupPolicy-fn/README.md

 # AssignBackupPolicy-fn
-This template shows an example how to automate configuration of backup policy for OCI block storage based on volume tags.
-It uses OCI Event and Function services.
-An event is emitted when a new boot or block volume is created and it triggers OCI Function that configures backup policy based on the volume tag.
+This template demonstrates how to automate the configuration of backup policies for OCI Block Storage volumes based on volume tags.
+It uses OCI Events and OCI Functions.
+When a new boot or block volume is created, an event is emitted that triggers an OCI Function.
+The function reads the volume’s tags and automatically assigns the appropriate backup policy.

+# Pre-Requisites

+Create a [dynamic group](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingdynamicgroups.htm) for the compartment where block storage volumes will be created.
+You can use the following matching rule:

+ALL {resource.type = 'fnfunc', resource.compartment.id = '<compartment-id>'}

+The following policies are required for this dynamic group:

+Allow dynamic-group <dynamic-group-name> to manage backup-policy-assignments in compartment id <compartment OCID>
+Allow dynamic-group <dynamic-group-name> to use volume-family in compartment id <compartment OCID>